 The Code mandates that both you and the franchisor act in good faith with respect to all of your business dealings.
 It also specifies the consequences for breaking the rules and ensures that you are provided with certain information about franchising.
 It also contains provisions about online transactions and the use of funds for marketing and advertising.
 Finally, it prevents franchisors from “imposing significant capital expenditure except in limited circumstances.”

 In addition to the rules and regulations specific to the businesses themselves, franchising law encompasses many other aspects of business law.
-At OMB Solicitors, our Gold Coast lawyers are well versed in all relevant practice areas, so contact us to schedule a time to discuss your concerns today.
+Our Gold Coast lawyers are well versed in all relevant practice areas, so contact us to schedule a time to discuss your concerns today.